The communication complexity of non-signaling distributions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Benjamin Toner for pointing us towards the existing literature on non-signaling distributions as well as very useful discussions of the Linial and Shraibman lower bound on communication complexity.
 We also thank Peter H{\o}yer, Troy Lee, Oded Regev, Mario Szegedy, and Dieter van Melkebeek with whom we had many stimulating discussions.
 Part of this work was done while J. Roland was affiliated with FNRS Belgium and U.C.
-Berkeley. \enlever{ We are grateful to Benjamin Toner for pointing us towards the existing literature on non-signaling distributions.
-We also thank Peter H{\o}yer for suggesting the connection to Fourier transforms and allowing us to include the result in this paper, and Troy Lee, Oded Regev, and Mario Szegedy with whom we had many stimulating discussions.} The research was supported by the EU 5th framework program QAP, the ANR Blanc AlgoQP and the ANR D\'efis QRAC.
+Berkeley.
+The research was supported by the EU 7th framework program QCS, and ANR D\'efis QRAC.